Talend/vault-sidecar-injector/README.md

 #### Restrict injection to specific namespaces

-By default `Vault Sidecar Injector` monitors all namespaces (except `kube-system` and `kube-public`) and looks afer annotations in submitted pods.
+By default `Vault Sidecar Injector` monitors all namespaces (except `kube-system` and `kube-public`) and looks after annotations in submitted pods.

 If you want to strictly control the list of namespaces where injection is allowed, set value `mutatingwebhook.namespaceSelector.boolean=true` when installing the chart as follows: